chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 In a sense, the Duality Axiom S.1 asserts a type of *"double-surjectivity"* exists between the domain of Words and the co-domain of Sentences.
 In plain language, the Duality Axiom asserts for every Word *α* in the Language **L**, there exists a sentence *ζ* in the Corpus **C**:sub:`L` such that *α* is contained in *ζ*, and for every Sentence *ζ* in the corpus **C**:sub:`L`, there exists a word *α* in the language **L** such that *α* is contained in *ζ*.

 However, there is a key difference between the notion of *surjection* in real analysis and the notion captured in the Duality Axiom S.1.
 Containment is not a strict equality relation.
 By Definition 1.1.6 and Definition 1.1.7, containment reduces to the existence of a mapping between Characters in different Strings.
+Due to the Discovery Axiom W.2, with the exception of Sentences consisting of a Single, a Word is contained in a Sentence but a Sentence is not contained in a Word.

 More plainly, the Duality Axiom S.1 states a Word cannot exist in a Language without being included in a Sentence of the Corpus, and a Sentence cannot exist in a Corpus without including a Word from the Language.
 This Axiom captures an inextricable duality between the metamathematical concepts of Sentence and Word, and the concepts of Language and Corpus: one cannot exist without implying the existence of the other.
 Words and Sentences do not exist in isolation.
 A Language and its Corpus require one another.

 The Extraction Axiom S.2 further strengthens the relationship that exists between a Corpus and Language.
 It states every Word in the Sentence of a Corpus must be included in a Language.
 This idea of being able *extract* the Words of a Language from a Sentence is captured in the terminology introduced in Definition 2.2.1 directly below.

-To briefly summarize the axioms so far introduced: The system "*initializes*" with the selection of the Alphabet **Σ**.
-The Character Axiom ensures the domain of all Strings is populated.
-The Discovery Axiom ensures Words only traverse the set of Strings which do not contain Delimiters.
-With these axioms, still nothing has been said about *what* a Word is, except that it possesses a semantic character.

-The new axioms introduced in the formal system begin to characterize the syntactical properties of the next level in the lingustic hierarchy, while still maintaining their ambivalence on the semantic content contained within their respective categories.

-Terminology is now defined to capture the concepts that have been added to the formal system through Axiom S.1 and Axiom S.2.

-**Definition 2.2.1: Sentence-Level Semantic Coherence**
+**Definition 2.2.1: Semantic Coherence**

-A Sentence *ᚠ* is *semantically coherent* in a Language **L** if and only if its Word-level set representation **ᚠ** only contains words from Language **L**. ∎
+A Sentence *ᚠ* is *semantically coherent* in a Language **L** if and only if **W**:sub`ᚠ` only contains words from Language **L**.

-**Definition 2.2.2: Corpus-Level Semantic Coherence**

 A Corpus C:sub:`L` is *semantically coherent* in a Language **L** if and only if the Word-level set representation of all its Sentences are semantically coherent. ∎

-The first theorems proved using these new axioms are analogous versions of the Word theorems Theorems 1.2.1 - 1.2.3 for Sentences.
+The first theorems proven using these new axioms are analogous versions of the Word theorems Theorems 1.2.1 - 1.2.3 for Sentences.
 These theorems, like their Word counterparts, represent the logical pre-conditions for Sentences to arise in the domain of all Strings.

 **Theorem 2.2.1** ∀ ζ ∈ C:sub:`L`: l(ζ) ≠ 0